top of page

 The 3rd-Century Virgil Mosaic (“Virgil and the Muses”) at the Bardo Museum

-Housed in the Bardo National Museum , the 3rd-century Virgil Mosaic —often called “Virgil and the Muses” —offers more than a glimpse into Roman artistic skill.
+Housed in the Bardo National Museum in Tunis, Tunisia, the 3rd-century Virgil Mosaic, often called “Virgil and the Muses”, offers more than a glimpse into Roman artistic skill.
 From a cultural anthropology perspective, it functions as a cultural document that reveals how knowledge, power, and identity were constructed in Roman North Africa.
 The mosaic depicts the poet Virgil seated with a scroll, flanked by two Muses.
 On the surface, the image celebrates literary genius.
-Anthropologically, h
+Anth

 Greek Myth Through Poetry: Culture in Verse

 Greek myth, as expressed through poetry, was more than storytelling—it was a cultural language.
 Through a cultural anthropological lens, these poems reveal how ancient Greeks understood the world, their gods, and themselves.
-Epic works like The Iliad and The Odyssey weren’t just art; they were shared narratives that shaped collective identity, moral values, and social order.
-Myths encoded lessons about heroism, fate, and community, reflecting the belief systems and power stru
+Epic works like The Iliad and The Odyssey were not just art; they were shared narratives that shaped collective identity, moral values, and social order.
+Myths encoded lessons about heroism, fate, and community, reflecting the belief systems and power str

 bottom of page